emissary-ingress/emissary/reference/filter-reference.md

       arguments: DEPENDS          # optional
 ```

-The type of the `arguments` property is dependent on the which Filter type is being referred to; see the "Path-Specific Arguments" documentation for each Filter type.
+The type of the `arguments` property is dependent on which Filter type is being referred to; see the "Path-Specific Arguments" documentation for each Filter type.

 When multiple `Filter`s are specified in a rule: